 A detailed list of the Audit Committee's functions is included in its charter, which can be accessed by using the "Investor Relations" and then "Corporate Governance" links on the Company's website at www.quinstreet.com.

-Governance Committee is currently co-chaired by Messrs.
+Nominating and Corporate Governance Committee ("Governance Committee").
+Our Governance Committee met four times during fiscal year 2018.
+Our Governance Committee is currently co-chaired by Messrs.
 Sands and Simons.
 The functions of this Committee include, among other things: